bastihilger/nova-tiptap/Readme.md

 ## Roadmap

 * Add the option to upload or choose images and add them to to the content.
-* Easy option to style the text inside the editor.

 ## Licence